khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 #### Icons

+Use either an icon or text in buttons, not both.
+Icon meaning and text meaning shouldn't need to rely on each other to be understood.
+While some buttons combine icon and text, this approach is generally not recommended.
+[Icon-only buttons](#icon-only-buttons) have additional considerations.

 - Only use icons from [GitLab's SVG library](http://gitlab-org.gitlab.io/gitlab-svgs/).
 - Icons use the default size (16×16px).
-- While an icon and text can be and are used together in some buttons, it's recommended to use either an icon or text, but not both.
-This is because icon meaning and text meaning shouldn't need to rely on each other to be understood.
-Additionally, [icon-only buttons](#icon-only-buttons) should include a tooltip.

 #### Badges